 As a general rule, you cannot simply sell your car in the middle of the term of the loan.
-You must comply with the requirements and procedure contained in the Promissory Note with Chattel Mortgage which you entered into with the bank.
+You must comply with the requirements and procedure contained in the Promissory Note with Chattel Mortgage that you entered into with the bank.

 To understand your rights and obligations, you must carefully read the fine print of the signed copy of your Promissory Note with Chattel Mortgage.
 The banks do not use the same terms and conditions in the Promissory Note with Chattel Mortgage, so make sure you are reading the signed copy of your contract with the bank.

 The typical Promissory Note with Chattel Mortgage will provide: “Sale, Encumbrance or Removal.
 The Borrower/Mortgagor shall not assign, sell, pledge, mortgage or otherwise dispose of or encumber or transfer possession of the Mortgaged Property or any part thereof, or attempt to do so, without the prior written consent of the Mortgagee.
 The Borrower/Mortgagor shall not remove or permit the removal of the Mortgaged Property from the Borrower/Mortgagor’s address stated above without the Mortgagee’s prior written consent.
 The Mortgagee shall have right to inspect the Mortgaged Property at any reasonable time.”